-More recently, and in line with the OECD/G20 BEPS Project, South Africa introduced statutory retention and filing requirements for transfer pricing documentation as recommended in the BEPS Action 13 Final Report.
-Subject to the qualifying criteria (see SARS Public Notices 1334 and 1117), multinationals operating in South Africa need to submit Country- by-Country reports, master file and local file returns and in certain other instances ensure that additional requisite documentation is retained.
+South Africa applies statutory retention and filing requirements for transfer pricing documentation.
+Subject to certain qualifying criteria, multinationals operating in South Africa may need to submit country- by-country reports, master and local files, and ensure other pricing documentation is retained.

-Transfer pricing is and remains a key strategic objective of SARS.
-As one of the top tax risks facing multinationals today, it is critical for multinationals operating in South Africa to have a robust transfer pricing governance framework to ensure compliance, risk identification, risk mitigation and adequate documentation in the event of an audit inquiry or dispute with SARS.
+Transfer pricing is a key strategic priority for SARS, making transfer pricing a top tax risk facing multinationals.
+It is therefore critical for multinationals operating in South Africa to have a robust transfer pricing governance framework to ensure compliance, risk identification, risk mitigation and adequate documentation in the event of an audit inquiry or dispute with SARS.